MultiSafepay/docs/content/payment-management/refunds.md

 ## Processing time

 - Banking methods and credit cards: 1 business day
-- Bank Transfer: 2 to 3 business days, depending on the customer's bank
+- Bank transfers: 2 to 3 business days, depending on the customer's bank

 ## Refunding more than the original amount